Andresmup/aws-sagemaker-qqp/README.md

 ### GitHub

 Having version-controlled code is important, so GitHub is used for this purpose.
-This allows for version control of the code within the SageMaker Notebook. **Para realizar un push de Github desde la instancia con Sagemaker es recomendable utilizar un Personal Access Token (PAT) y no la contraseña.
+This allows for version control of the code within the SageMaker Notebook.
+To push to GitHub from the SageMaker instance, it is recommended to use a Personal Access Token (PAT) instead of a password.

 ### Terraform